daydreamersjp/DataScienceTechInstitute/AWS/README.md

 <br>

 ## 9. Clean up the experiment
 Terminate all instances.
-Security Groups and VPC can be left undeleted as needed (no charge).
-If Elastic IP associated to NAT #2 will not used in other instances, release it (no use elastic IP results in charge).
+Security Groups and VPC can be left undeleted as needed (no charge).<br> If Elastic IP associated to NAT #2 will not used in other instances, release it (no use elastic IP results in charge).

 <br>